jjgradwell/localhost-ssl-certs/README.md

 ## To generate an SSL certificate for localhost and private IP ranges

-Create the directories to hold the key/cert files
+Create the directories to hold the key/cert files, if they dont already exist
 ```
-sudo mkdir /etc/ssl/private
-sudo mkdir /etc/ssl/certs
+sudo mkdir /etc/ssl/{private,certs}
 ```

-To create the .cert and .key files for your server, execute the following command, replacing the 192.168.0.79 for the internal IP address of your server if running on a separate machine.
+To create the .cert and .key files for your server, execute the following command, replacing the **192.168.0.79** for the internal IP address of your server if running on a separate machine.

 ```
 sudo openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout /etc/ssl/private/private.key -out /etc/ssl/certs/server.crt -subj "/CN=localhost" -addext "subjectAltName=DNS:localhost,IP:127.0.0.1,IP:::1,IP:192.168.0.79"